ubdsgroup/eas503-ub/source/index.rst

 How to submit homeworks
 ------------------------
 We will use the `Jupyter nbgrader <https://github.com/jupyter/nbgrader>`_ for administering the labs and homeworks.

-More details will be provided in the class.
+The server for this class is - `https://eas503.ccr.buffalo.edu <https://eas503.ccr.buffalo.edu>`_.
+More details about the submission will be provided in the class.

 Expectations
 -------------